course-dprep/Just_Below_pricing_effectiveness/README.md

 # The effectiveness of Just-Below Pricing
-This project estimates to what extent the use of just-below pricing (as opposed to round pricing) affects consumers' purchase behavior.
+This project estimates, by delivering a PDF file, to what extent the use of just-below pricing (as opposed to round pricing) affects consumers' purchase behavior.
 In addition, it looks at how this relationship is affected by the price level of the product.
 In total, more than 2 million products from the Amazon UK website were included in the analysis, collected in 2023.
 The insights help price-setters determining whether to use just-below or round prices in order to maximize demand.

 ## Research Motivation
 $2.99 for a chocolate bar, $19.99 for a sweater, $1199.99 for a smartphone and even stores devoted to selling products priced at $0.99 - prices set just below a round number are widely known around the globe (Tripathi & Pandey, 2018).
 A recent pilot study, including more than 12.000 prices from web pages in the United States and Germany, concluded that these prices make up almost 65% of prices on the internet (Troll et al., 2024), highlighting the popularity of this strategy.
 One explanation for the popularity is that just-below prices lead to an underestimation effect, where prices ending in $0.99 (e.g., $14.99) are perceived as substantially lower than their round counterparts, positively affecting demand (Chang & Chen, 2014).
 As a result, one might argue that it is beneficial for price-setters to price their products and services just below the round number.